QuantumRaC/Cybersec-Archive/notes/linux_notes.md

 - `rm`
   - `rm file` removes file; `rm -R directory` removes directory

-- `cp`
+- `cp`&`scp`
-  - copies the entire contents of an existing file into a new file
+  - (securely) copies the entire contents of an existing file into a new file
   - `cp note note2` copies note to note2
+  - `scp user@10.10.10.10:8000/home/user/doc.txt notes.txt` copies file from remote computer (not logged into)'s port 8000 to local notes.txt

 - `mv`
   - instead of creating a new file, the original file is merged